manuroag/manuroag.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an M.Sc. in Statistical Physics, deeply passionate about bridging theoretical physics with cutting-edge computational methods to solve problems in biophysics and protein science.
+I am an M.Sc. in Statistical Physics at [Cinvestav](https://cinvestav.mx/), in Mexico City, deeply passionate about bridging theoretical physics with cutting-edge computational methods to solve problems in biophysics and protein science.

 My research sits at the exciting intersection of Artificial Intelligence, Machine Learning, and Statistical Physics, with a focus on developing computational tools for biological applications.